GitSanty/AI-challenge---internship/README.md

 # Requirements
-• Input: summaries  of  GDPR  violations,  extracted  from  the GDPR  EnforcementTracker  dataset https://www.enforcementtracker.com/
+• Input: summaries  of  GDPR  violations,  extracted  from  the GDPR  EnforcementTracker  dataset https://www.enforcementtracker.com/.

-• Output: obtained clusters and their characterization
+• Output: obtained clusters and their characterization.

 • frameworks: for Natural Language Processing (NLP): NLTK and spaCy.
-For Machine Learning (ML): SciKit-learn and Keras
+For Machine Learning (ML): SciKit-learn and Keras.